 Give the product a good stir before painting (some tins recommend a good shake to make sure you get a consistent colour).
 Check you're happy with the colour by finding a small hidden patch of wood and try it before you stain the whole fence or shed.

-If using a brush, pour the paint into a paint kettle (this will be lighter and easier to handle than a large can of paint) .
+If using a brush, pour the paint into a paint kettle (this will be lighter and easier to handle than a large can of paint).
 Or if using a roller, pour the paint into the tray provided.

-Alternatively, if you're using a paint sprayer - read the instructions provided with the sprayer as they can differ from sprayer to sprayer.
 As a general rule, place the sprayer onto a firm, flat surface and pour the paint into the sprayer’s tank/ vessel – some products clip directly onto the paint can.

-If using a timber brush or roller
+Step 5 - If using a timber brush or roller